 Pneumatics provided an answer to Cook's call for looking past "decrepit technologies" and a move "out of architecture," without retreating to drawing.
 They were constructions that were not buildings with a capital b.
-As Reyner Banham observed in 1968.
+As Reyner Banham observed in 1968,

 All architecture has to mediate between an outer and an inner environment in some way, but if you can sense a rigid structure actually doing it (dripping sounds, tiles flying off, windows rattling) it usually means a malfunction.
 An inflatable, on the other hand, in its state of active homeostasis, trimming adjusting and taking up strains, is malfunctioning if it doesn't squirm and creak.
-As an adjustable and largely self-regulating membrane, it is more truly like the skin of a living creature that the metaphorical "skin" of, say, a glass-walled office block.11 environment, its pneumatic enclosure was a flimsy, barely-there membrane, deployed only when needed.
-So, did Banham and his contemporaries take pneumatics seriously?
-Banham did, after all, call inflatables "wind bags," and referred to his Environment-Bubble as a "standard of living package," suggesting, ironically, that the pneumatic environment, in the words of architect and historian Thomas Leslie, "may in fact be more of a lusty technofantasy than a legitimate tectonic proposition."
-15
+As an adjustable and largely self-regulating membrane, it is more truly like the skin of a living creature than the metaphorical "skin" of, say, a glass-walled office block.

 An early advocate for inflatables, Banham romanticized their instability.
 In his 1965 essay "A Home is not a House," Banham proposed Environment-Bubble, a domesticated utopia equipped with modern amenities.
-12 Although a radical and anti-monumental prototype for rethinking architecture's relationship to technology, humans and the
+Although a radical and anti-monumental prototype for rethinking architecture's relationship to technology, humans and the environment, its pneumatic enclosure was a flimsy, barely-there membrane, deployed only when needed.
+So, did Banham and his contemporaries take pneumatics seriously?
+Banham did, after all, call inflatables "wind bags," and referred to his Environment-Bubble as a "standard of living package," suggesting, ironically, that the pneumatic environment, in the words of architect and historian Thomas Leslie, "may in fact be more of a lusty technofantasy than a legitimate tectonic proposition."

 Although pneumatics became the default strategy for artists and architects striving to push the boundaries of form and space, on the low-tech and DIY end of the spectrum, they also dismantled the notion of architectural expertise.
 For example, Ant Farm's Inflatocookbook instructed everyday users to make "fast, cheap inflatables," fueling the ethos "that maybe anybody can should must take space-making beautifying into her, his own hands."16 As a result, their low-fi attributions perpetuated the image of air-filled structures as impermanent, unstable, and unpredictable, ushering in skepticism about their feasibility as an architectural solution.
-Despite any demystification on how inflatables were made promoting their proliferation-Ant Farm also addressed the environmental impact of their afterlife, albeit in a rather alarming fashion.
+Despite any demystification on how inflatables were madepromoting their proliferation-Ant Farm also addressed the environmental impact of their afterlife, albeit in a rather alarming fashion.
 With respect to polyethylene, the plastic sheeting most commonly used for DIY pneumatic constructions, they write:

 The best way to recycle polyethylene is to reuse it, but when it gets many holes in it, it is no longer good as a rain cover.
 The worst thing you can do with it is to put it in a garbage can-it will probably end up as land fill and never decompose.
 The best thing you can do with it is BURN it.
-When polyethylene burns it breaks down into CO2, H2O, and carbon which is the ugly black smoke produced but which will precipitate out of the air quickly and be absorbed by the earth.17
+When polyethylene burns it breaks down into CO2, H2O, and carbon which is the ugly black smoke produced but which will precipitate out of the air quickly and be absorbed by the earth.